angelazheng96/LCD-Minigames/README.md

 Who doesn’t like some simple video games to play?
 With these LCD Minigames, you can choose between a wide variety of games to play!

-I came up with this idea pretty quickly, as I knew that the LCD would allow me to come up with a few different minigames.
-I also thought that it would be a fun, interactive setting for the player, while incorporating a few other hardware aspects.
-I decided to make a project from scratch rather than modify an existing one, since I didn’t think I’d be able to make that many contributions to an existing project.

 Here are the minigames you can choose from!

 ### 1. Rock Paper Scissors